Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Leather and suede items add luxury to any wardrobe, but they need special care to stay beautiful and last for years.
-The key to preserving leather and suede is regular cleaning with the right products and techniques, like brushing suede with a soft-bristled brush and treating leather with proper conditioners.
+The key to keeping your leather looking great is regular cleaning with the right products and techniques.
+Start by brushing suede with a soft-bristled brush and treating leather with proper conditioners.

-When it comes to suede specifically, quick action on stains makes all the difference.
-Apply a suede protector spray to prevent water damage and stains.
-For cleaning, gentle hand washing with mild detergent in cool water works for some items, but never wring out wet suede as this damages the material.
+When it comes to suede, quick action on stains makes all the difference.
+Apply a suede protector spray before your first wear to prevent water damage and stains.
+For cleaning, gentle methods work best, but never wring out wet suede as this damages the material.

 Understanding Leather and Suede